Skip to main content

 Jessica Rapson joined CMCI in 2013.
 She has previously been a lecturer at Royal Holloway, London South Bank University and Goldsmiths College, where she completed her PhD.
 Jessica holds a BA (Hons) in Critical Fine Art Practice (University of Brighton) and an MA in Cultural Memory (University of London).
 She has previously worked in Collections Management at Brighton Museum and the Wallace Collection, London.

-She is currently working on a British Academy/Leverhulme sponsored project entitled ‘Processing Memory: Heritage, Industry, and Environmental Racism in the American Gulf States’, and researching ‘Troubles Tourism’ in Northern Ireland.
+She is currently working on a British Academy/Leverhulme sponsored project entitled ‘Processing Memory: Heritage, Industry, and Environmental Racism in the American Gulf States’ (with Lucy Bond, University of Westminster).

 Research Interests and PhD Supervision

-Jessica is currently supervising and co-supervising several PhD students in CMCI.
-She welcomes applications for PhD topics related to any of her research interests.
+Jessica is currently supervising and co-supervising several PhD students in CMCI and is not available for further PhD supervision at present.
 For more details, please see her full research profile.

 Teaching